WinterAxis/ESV-MD-Bible/The_Bible_esv/6_Joshua/Josh_18.md

 Rekem, Irpeel, Taralah,

 ###### 28
 Zela, Haeleph, Jebus (that is, Jerusalem), Gibeah and Kiriath-jearim--fourteen cities with their villages.
-This is the inheritance of the people of Benjamin according to its clans. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This is the inheritance of the people of Benjamin according to its clans.

 ***